jkkbuddika/eCLIP-Data-Analyzer/USERGUIDE.md

 There are two ways to set up the conda environment: (1) Using the *environment.yml* file in the **environment** directory or (2) manually creating a conda environment and installing all required packages.
 The advantage of using the first approach is, it gives the conda environment I used when I was writing this python pipeline.
 However, the second approach let you install the latest versions of required packages.
 Note that based on the version of a similar tool, the output results can be varied.
 Let's go through how to both of these.

 #### Install miniconda
-Before creating the environment, [install](https://conda.io/projects/conda/en/latest/user-guide/install/index.html?highlight=conda) miniconda and add conda to you PATH.
+Before creating the environment, [install](https://conda.io/projects/conda/en/latest/user-guide/install/index.html?highlight=conda) miniconda and add conda to your PATH variable (see this [post](https://developers.google.com/earth-engine/python_install-conda) to learn more).
 Then update conda by running ```conda update conda```.

 #### Setting up the miniconda environment with the *environment.yml* file
 Simply copy, paste and run the following command on your terminal window.